pierreGintrand/featureDectection/README.md

 ### Subject: Exercise 4.1 from Computer Vision: Algorithms and Applications, Richard Szeliski
 Interest point detector:
-Implement one or more keypoint detectors and compare their performance (with your own or with a classmate’s detector).
+Implement one or more keypoint detectors and compare their performance.
 Possible detectors:
 -	Harris and Stephens
 -	Shi and Tomasi